 • “The British Empire and America” examines the geography, demography, culture and economy of America prior to the Revolution and the political relationship with Britain.
 This relationship was set on a perilous course by Britain’s determination to exercise greater control over the colonies after the conclusion of the French and Indian War in 1763.
 Gazing on the scene from a full-length portrait is King George III, symbol of British rule.

 • “Revolution” traces the war from the Battles of Lexington and Concord in 1775 to victory at Yorktown in 1781 and the aftermath, and examines the motivations for American perseverance.
-Placed in the center of this part of the gallery is an exhibit on the Declaration of Independence, which includes a very early printing of this document.
-Hessian officer Johann Ewald observed of American troops that “one can perceive what an enthusiasm – which these poor fellows call ‘Liberty’ – can do!”
+Placed in the center of the space is an exhibit on the Declaration of Independence, which includes a very early printing of this document.

 • “The New Nation” outlines the challenges faced by the United States in the 1780s – weak government under the Articles of Confederation, the unstable postwar economy and new social tensions – culminating with the creation of the Constitution as a framework for the future.
-“In Europe, charters of liberty have been granted by power,” said James Madison, chief author of the Bill of Rights.
-“America has set the example … of charters of power granted by liberty.”
 A film will depict the resolution of many national issues through the Constitution, while others, such as slavery, are delayed for future generations.

 • “The American People” explores the emergence of a new national identity following the Revolution – influenced by immigration, internal migration, and demographic, political and social changes.
 This section explicitly compares and contrasts America after the Revolution with America before the Revolution, and shows how our nation’s struggle for independence impacted not just America, but the world.